samikshakamath/samikshakamath/README.md

 ## 🚀 About Me

 - 🎓 Engineer turned Analyst — I hold a degree in **Electronics and Communication Engineering (ECE)**
-- 💼 Currently focused on **Business Analytics**, with a strong passion for data-driven decision-making
+- 💼 Currently pursuing my Masters in **Business Analytics**, with a strong passion for data-driven decision-making
 - 🏭 Specializing in **Supply Chain** and **Operations Analytics**
 - 📈 Keen on transforming complex data into actionable business insights
 ## 🛠️ Technologies & Tools